pstorozenko/pstorozenko.github.io/content/posts/playing-with-style-transfer.md

 ![](/posts/playing-with-style-transfer/dog.png)

 Just look how quick, painless and easy it was!
-No need for environment setting or doing any other difficult stuff!
+No need for environment setting up or doing any other difficult stuff!

 ### Adjusting for images from the web